5 EASY STEPS TO ENROLL:

 - Please note: if you use the ”waiver” to get your permit, you must take and pass the Knowledge Test before you can take your Behind-the-Wheel driving exam.
 You can take the Knowledge Test after you complete Driver’s Education.

 - You must have a valid Instruction Permit, and have it with you at all times, to legally practice driving.

 - If you are 15½ years of age, or older, you can get your Learner’s Permit by taking the Knowledge Test at a licensed driver’s training school.
 Please refer to the Department of Licensing website.

 - As part of the Intermediate Driver License Law, parents are required to provide 50 hours of practice time for their teen drivers, which must include 10 hours of nighttime driving.

 - Parent involvement with teen driving education is required.
 Parents are encouraged to read “The Washington Parent Guide to Teen Driving” which will help parents teach good driving habits and includes information parents can use to help reduce risk when their teens are driving.
 Remember, this is only a guide and is not intended to be comprehensive.

 - Students must successfully complete the classroom and driving portions of the curriculum before receiving a “Certificate of Completion” from their driving school.

 - No enrollment is accepted after the 3rd class of any session.

 - Classroom tests and the final exam must be passed with a minimum score of 80%.

-- A student can miss and make-up only 3 classes; a missed class must be made-up as soon as possible; State Law states that missing more than 3 classes requires the entire class be retaken.
+- A student can miss and make up only 3 classes; a missed class must be made up as soon as possible; State Law states that missing more than 3 classes requires the entire class to be retaken.